Last Updated on November 5, 2022 by Lawrence Berezin

 NYC parking sign redesign factoids

-- Typography was centered and set in all caps in various fonts and sizes, making it difficult for the eye to scan
+- Typography was centered and set in all caps in various fonts and sizes, making it difficult for the eye to scan.

-- Messages were stacked on different placards in various combinations up to 60″ high, with restrictions for commercial vehicles in red and passenger vehicles in green joined by more signs in blue reminding drivers to pay at the Muni-Meter
+- Messages were stacked on different placards in various combinations up to 60″ high, with restrictions for commercial vehicles in red and passenger cars in green joined by more signs in blue reminding drivers to pay at the Muni-Meter

-- Prior to parking sign redesign, NYC used to have signs with 250 characters on four different signs in three different colors
+- Prior to the parking sign redesign, NYC used to have signs with 250 characters on four different signs in three different colors

 - “The biggest challenge was creating really functional as well as beautiful designs that still conform to the somewhat archaic regulations that govern US traffic signs,” said Michael Beirut

-- The signs are divided into two sections, one for commercial vehicles (still in red), the other for passenger vehicles (in green)
+- The signs are divided into two sections, one for commercial vehicles (still in red), and the other for passenger vehicles (in green)